Natural Areas

 The City is committed to growing, sustaining, maintaining, preserving, and protecting our urban forest.
 To ensure these goals are met, the City has developed guiding policies and procedures:

 Are you planning any construction or demolition work?
-Does this work require laydown sites or site access within 5 meters of any City-owned trees or 10 metres within a natural area?
+Does this work require laydown sites or site access within 5 meters of any City-owned trees or within 10 metres of a natural area?

 If you are coordinating any activities on or off City property that may have an impact on City trees, visit Public Tree Permit to take the steps required to preserve and protect City trees.

-A new permit process for tree protection and preservation came into effect on June 15, 2022.
 The Public Tree Bylaw requires a permit and tree protection or preservation plan for any work done within five metres of a boulevard and open space tree or within 10 metres of a natural stand.
-Information about the permit process will be available in the coming months.
-The bylaw passed on August 30, 2021 and applies to City-owned trees only.

 Online | Contact 311 Online |